-When something doesn’t work, we can become frustrated.
-When meditation does not work, it is usually tied to one of the issues above.
+When something doesn’t work, we become frustrated.
+When meditation does not work, it usually surfaces as one of the issues above.
 When this happens, remember that the mind is only following its natural tendencies.

 Breaking A Wild Horse

 Our first option is brute force.
 We think we can force the mind to be calm.
 But if you try to take this approach, the active mind buck and jump just like a horse.
 You think you can ride break the will of the beast.
-The Ego will comply but will not be broken.
+The Ego will comply, but you cannot break it.

 To be sure, this is the tactic used by armies to break the will of recruits.
 However, you aren’t trying to break the “will” of the mind.
 You want to build up and strengthen the mind.
 So, we don’t suggest using the brute force approach.
 Just like a wild horse, it runs wild at the first opportunity.
 When the Ego aspect of the mental struggles, you are back to the common issues mentioned above.